-In connection with the acquisition of Curragh, the Company assumed the Stanwell below market coal supply agreement (CSA) with a fixed pricing component that was effectively below the market price at the date of acquisition.
-As a result, on acquisition, the Company recorded a liability of \$307.0 million (A\$400.0 million) related to the unfavorable pricing of the Stanwell CSA and is amortizing it ratably based on the tons sold through the contract.
-The amortization of this liability for the years ended December 31, 2023, 2022 and 2021 were \$32.8 million, \$36.2 million and \$33.7 million, respectively, and recorded as "Other revenues" in the Consolidated Statements of Operations and Comprehensive Income.
+In connection with the acquisition of Curragh, the Company assumed the Stanwell below market CSA with a fixed pricing component that was below the market price at the date of acquisition.
+As a result, on acquisition, the Company recorded a liability of \$307.0 million (A\$400.0 million) related to the unfavorable pricing of the Stanwell below market CSA and is amortizing it ratably based on the tons sold through the contract.
+The amortization of this liability for the years ended December 31, 2024, 2023 and 2022 were \$31.1 million, \$32.8 million and \$36.2 million, respectively, and recorded as "Other revenues" in the Consolidated Statements of Operations and Comprehensive Income.